ivanrusevski/CICD_project/README.md

 Project for the subject  Continuous Integration and Continuous Deployment - 2021

-Implementig continuous integration and continuous deployment on an existing web application
+Implementig continuous integration and continuous deployment on an existing web application using Docker and GitHub Actions.